dask/dask/docs/source/use-cases.rst

 up and down the number of ``dask-workers`` running on the cluster based on computational load.
-This solution ends up being more responsive (and thus more heavily used) than their previous attempts to provide institution-wide access to parallel computing but because it responds to load still acts as a good citizen in the cluster.
+This solution ends up being more responsive (and thus more heavily used) than their previous attempts to provide institution-wide access to parallel computing but because it responds to load it still acts as a good citizen in the cluster.